 Leaders can forget how vulnerable these employees are to disruption in finances.
 For example, people in these positions may experience car troubles that they can't afford to get fixed.
 Compensation becomes more critical for employees lower on the economic ladder because they are more likely to focus on survival-level choices rather than luxury choices.

 Financial vulnerability can set off a spiral of issues that result in higher absenteeism.
 Leaders who don't strive to understand these employees' experiences may mistakenly assume that these workers are irresponsible.
 Empathy for people’s hardships and challenges can go a long way in making all employees feel valued.

 According to a 2007 study out of Bowling Green University, “The larger the warehouse, the higher the employee turnover.
-That is to say, a lack of personal attention paid to warehouse employees may have an adverse impact on their retention.
-More experienced warehouse workers are less inclined to give up on their current jobs than less experienced warehouse workers, probably because the former is more accustomed to warehouse working environments than the latter.”
+That is to say, a lack of personal attention paid to warehouse employees may hurt their retention.
+More experienced warehouse workers are less inclined to give up on their current jobs than less experienced ones, probably because the former is more accustomed to warehouse working environments than the latter.”

 That said, turnover is probably not a key metric you should look at when examining warehouse employee engagement because the pay rates make for a strong incentive to follow the dollars.
 Hourly workers generally have more reason to leave when given a higher-paying option.

 People working in warehouse and manufacturing roles often spend most of their time doing repetitive tasks.
 This is part of why discretionary effort and absenteeism are key indicators of engagement for warehouse and manufacturing employees.
 To measure these factors, consider including the following survey questions in your next employee engagement survey: